armory/documentation/_spinnaker/armory_halyard.md

             slack:
               enabled: false  # Whether or not Slack notifications are enabled for dinghy events
               channel: abc    # Slack channel where notifications will be sent to
+          webhookValidationEnabledProviders:  # List of enabled providers for webhook validations
+          webhookValidations: # Webhook validations list
+          - enabled: true     # true/false flag to enable validation for the repository
+            versionControlProvider: abc    # Version Control provider
+            organization: abc # Organization for the repository
+            repo: abc         # Repository name
+            secret: abc       # Secret for the Webhook
 ```

 ---